leoshimo/vrs/README.md

 Buffers using the same `vrs-vrsctl-command` share a session.
 Variables, functions, macros, and service bindings persist between evaluations, including after errors.
 Re-evaluate a changed definition to update it.

+In Emacs, `C-c C-m` displays one expansion of the form at its closing parenthesis or preceding point, adding the required quote automatically; a prefix argument repeats outer expansion.
+For example, use it on `(srv! :test :interface '())`, or evaluate `(macroexpand_1 '(srv! :test :interface '()))`.
+Without the quote, the service loop runs before the inspection function can be called. `C-g` cancels a waiting evaluation and clears its session.
+Evaluation and macro expansion share a persistent editor session, so earlier evaluated definitions remain available.
+`M-x vrs-reset-session` explicitly starts a fresh connection.

 Choose values and build calls using ordinary Emacs completion, including your configured completion packages: